-If you are looking at doing bigger treks or overnight camps over multiple days, a larger volume sack such as a Zenith/Zephyr or Dru would be more suitable.
-With a capacity around 50L (Zenith 47L, Zephyr 47+10L, Dru 50+10L) these sacks are big enough for multi-day camping treks as long as the rest of your gear is sorted and you are travelling reasonably lightweight.
+If you are looking at doing bigger treks or overnight camps over multiple days, a larger volume sack such as a Zenith/Zephyr would be more suitable.
+With a capacity around 50L (Zenith 47L, Zephyr 47+10L) these sacks are big enough for multi-day camping treks as long as the rest of your gear is sorted and you are travelling reasonably lightweight.
 The other type of rucksacks to throw into the mix here are zip around rucksacks.
 These give you easier access to your kit, allowing you to remove or re-pack an item without repacking the rest of the sack.
 Smaller zip around sacks like the Arête and the Chamonix (25L and 22L respectively) are smaller and shorter than top opening sacks and can be better for small short day walks.
 They can also be used for other sports such as mountain biking or piste skiing, travelling and general purpose.
-The larger Gouter (30L) is a true all-rounder.
-Big enough for full-on mountain days, it also incorporates side squeeze buckle compression straps making attaching skis for day-touring or a rope for that Jack’s Rake scramble quick and easy.
+The larger Gouter or Zermatt (30L) are true all-rounders, big enough for full-on mountain days, they also incorporate side squeeze buckle compression straps making attaching skis for day-touring or a rope for that Jack’s Rake scramble quick and easy.

 The downsides to a zip around sack are that they are not overly weatherproof, due to the zip, although we do incorporate a storm flap to keep out the worst of the lovely Great British weather!
 Also unlike a top loading sack where you can almost indefinitely squeeze another jacket or bottle of water in on top, when a zip around sack is full… it really is full!